-2. Agree with your stakeholders on what the scorecard criteria should be for that release, way before the prioritization starts.
-When defining a scorecard, I suggest you come to the table with your proposed list of parameters and weights, and then work with Executives to fine tune them.
-If you start the meeting with a blank sheet of paper, then the process will take much longer.
-At that point, you are asking them to drive, as opposed to you leading your own process.
+2. Agree with your stakeholders on the scorecard criteria for that release before prioritization starts.
+When defining a scorecard, I suggest you come to the table with your proposed list of parameters and weights and then work with Executives to fine-tune them.
+If you start the meeting with a blank sheet of paper, the process will take much longer.
+At that point, you are asking them to drive, as opposed to you leading your process.

-For example, here’a a scorecard with some possible categories and weights.
+For example, here’s a scorecard with some possible categories and weights.

-In the example above, features that impact Operational Efficiency have been given the highest weight, because the theme of the release is related to improving that area.
+In the example above, I’m giving features that impact Operational Efficiency the highest weight because the theme of the release is related to improving that area.

 3. Identify the most relevant features related to that theme.
 If you apply the scorecard criteria to every possible feature in your backlog, you run the risk of losing focus and not driving towards your strategic goals.
 So first group together features are good candidates for the release theme, and only apply the scorecard to those features.

-4. For each of those features, assign a score (1-100) for each of the categories on the scorecard.
+4. For each of those features, assign a score (1-100) for each category on the scorecard.
 A score of 100 means the feature will have an extremely high impact on that category.

 Here is an example:

-After you complete this calculation for all relevant features, the result will be a prioritized list that is tied to the company strategy.
+After you complete this calculation for all relevant features, the result will be a prioritized list tied to the company strategy.

 Pro tip: You can assign a negative weight to a particular category if you want a higher score there to reduce priority.
 For example, a “Risk of implementation” category could have a negative weight (-20%).
-Therefore, when you calculate the score, this category subtracts from the total.
+Therefore, this category subtracts from the total when you calculate the score.
 The result is a prioritized list where riskier features are lower in priority.

-Now, keep in mind that the scorecard can change often, even at every release.
-The scorecard categories and weights should adapt to what’s going on in your company, to ensure you are always focusing on the most important items for that release’s theme.
+Now, keep in mind that the scorecard can often change, even at every release.
+The scorecard categories and weights should adapt to what’s going on in your company to ensure you are always focusing on the most critical items for that release’s theme.

 When creating the scorecard categories, consider other departments’ needs.

-At other times, your product is lacking on internal operational efficiency, meaning that your internal team lacks the tools to manage and support your infrastructure.
-All those internal tools are very much needed, but because they are not often seen by the customer, it is sometimes difficult to convince executives or others that we need to invest in that functionality.
+At other times, your product lacks internal operational efficiency, meaning that your internal team lacks the tools to manage and support your infrastructure.
+All those internal tools are needed, but since the customer does not see them (and the Sales team can’t monetize them), it is sometimes difficult to convince executives and peers to invest in that functionality.

-It is our job as Product Managers to surface those needs and prioritize them accordingly.
-A scorecard with the right categories and weights can be a great tool to support the short-term direction of a release, without loosing focus of the long-term strategy.
+Our job as Product Managers is to surface those needs and prioritize them accordingly.
+A scorecard with the correct categories and weights can be a great tool to support a release’s short-term direction without losing focus on the long-term strategy.

-On the other hand, sometimes you might need to throw features into the scorecard that are highly desired by your colleagues in other departments, but which do not match the current release’s theme.
-Using the scorecard approach will show them you are truly considering their needs and bringing them to the prioritization table…but there are currently competing priorities that better support the strategy.
+On the other hand, sometimes you might need to throw features into the scorecard that are highly desired by your colleagues in other departments but which do not match the current release’s theme.
+Using a scorecard, you can show you are genuinely considering their needs and bringing them to the prioritization table.
+But there are currently competing priorities that better support the strategy.

 Scorecards are just one of the frameworks you can use for prioritization.
-For other frameworks, here’s a great article by Jim Semick, and here’s an in-depth look at the Kano Model by Jan Moorman.
-Regardless of which one you pick, make sure you have a method for aligning features with the overall strategy, as well as more immediate internal and external needs.
+For additional prioritization frameworks, here’s a great article by Jim Semick, and here’s an in-depth look at the Kano Model by Jan Moorman.
+Regardless of which one you pick, make sure you have a method for aligning features with the overall strategy and more immediate internal and external needs.